 Both GO Markets and IC Markets are Australian online brokers regulated by the Australian Securities and Investments Commission (ASIC).
 While GO Markets is based in Melbourne, IC Markets operates from its Sydney HQ.
 Although IC Markets was established in Australia, its international subsidiaries are regulated by CySEC (Cyprus Securities and Exchange Commission) and the FSA (The Seychelles Financial Services Authority), therefore different levels of investor protection are enforced by financial authorities around the globe.

 To provide brokerage service to retail investor accounts online, brokers operating in Australia and overseen by ASIC are required to hold an Australian Financial Services License (AFSL).
 Additionally, client funds must be held in segregated accounts to ensure that brokers do not use traders’ account balances as operational capital.
 While ASIC is considered a top-tier financial authority globally, ASIC regulated brokers are not required to follow strict investor protections seen in other forex trading hubs such as Cyprus and the UK.
-In an attempt to reduce the high of risk that comes with forex trading, stricter regulation is expected to be introduced in Australia in the coming years, with changes forecasted to include leverage caps and close-out margins.
+In an attempt to reduce the high risk that comes with forex trading, stricter regulation is expected to be introduced in Australia in the coming years, with changes forecasted to include leverage caps and close-out margins.

 Those trading with IC Markets Cyprus subsidy receive investor protection such as negative balance protection in addition to segregated client funds.
 To reduce the high risk that comes with forex trading, leverage is capped at 30:1 on major forex pairs (while Australian brokers often offer 500:1), while CySEC regulated brokers are prohibited from offering any bonus promotions.